Open-Data-Science-at-SIO/RNAseq-workshop-2017/jetstream/boot.md

 [![foo](images/login-2.thumb.png)](../_images/login-2.png)

-## Fill in the username and password and click "Sign in"
+## Fill in your username and password and click "Sign in"

-Fill in the username, which is 'tx160085' for the ANGUS workshop, and then enter the password (which we will tell you in class).
+Fill in your username and password.

 [![foo](images/login-3.thumb.png)](../_images/login-3.png)

 ## Select Projects and "Create New Project"

-Now, this is something you only need to once if you have your own account - but if you're using a shared account like tx160085, you will need a way to keep your computers separate from everyone else's.

-We'll do this with Projects, which give you a bit of a workspace in which to keep things that belong to "you".
+We'll organize your workspace by creating a Project.

 Click on "Projects" up along the top.

 [![foo](images/login-5.thumb.png)](../_images/login-5.png)

-## Name the project for yourself, click "create"
+## Name the project and click "create"

-Enter your name into the Project Name, and something simple like "ANGUS" into the description.
-Then click 'create'.

 [![foo](images/login-6.thumb.png)](../_images/login-6.png)